-The concrete key goals set for the Compleap project were completed in the course of the project.
+- The concrete key goals set for the Compleap project were both completed in the course of the project.
 First, the framework architecture was designed in cooperation with the various Finnish, Dutch and German stakeholders.
-It is designed in a way that makes possible to tailor across Europe, as expected.
-Second, the prototypes of the service (incl. algorithm) were designed and developed to illustrate the potential built into the designed architecture and use of the national education data resources.

-- The CompLeap project has made visible the capacity built into the national education data resources and their management.
-They serve as primary products that make possible the solutions visualised in the CompLeap prototype.
-One of the greatest impacts of the entire project is the active boost of competence-based learner services among the several stakeholder groups.
-This has also created future potential for the key outcomes of the CompLeap.
-However, as the most diverse and active stakeholder selection remains in Finland, this impact is to some extent still limited to Finland.
-In the Netherlands, Germany and other EU countries the impact is more sporadic, covering the active project actors and their background organisations. - The overall impact of the project is strongest in Finland, where the wide selection of stakeholders has joined the project activities or followed the project progress.
-Equally, the service prototype developed in the project is based on Finnish data resources and education system. - National decision-making plays a key role in further adaptation of the CompLeap key outcomes.
-In addition, the EU-level decision-making may play some role, in cases such as the Europass system.
-However, in the field of education the level of EU regulation and guidance is relatively low and much is left to national decision-makers.
-The data protection issues create a crucial framework for the possible transnational use of the project's key outcomes. - Professional counselling staff plays a key role in any future embedding of the project's key outcomes at the level of education providers and higher education institutions.
-Their role is essential when considering the counselling and guidance needs of the CompLeap key target groups, immigrants and NEETs. - An ethical perspective on the counselling services and practices should be considered when further elaborating the framework architecture and service prototype (incl. algorithm) developed in the CompLeap project. - The challenges in the following steps of the project preparation and implementation has decreased its capacity to fully reach the goals set for it: too tightly scheduled preparation of the Grant Application; delayed funding decision by the European Commission; need to refocus the project in the beginning of the implementation period due to the relatively general level target setting in the original Grant Application; challenges finding suitable experts for the project purposes in the course of the first implementation year.
+It is designed in a way that makes possible to tailor it across the Europe, as supposed.
+Second, the prototypes of the service (incl. algorithm) were designed and developed to illustrate the potential built into the designed architecture and use of the national education data resources. - The CompLeap project has made visible the capacity built into the national education data resources.
+They serve as primary products that make possible the solutions visualized in the CompLeap prototype.
+One of the greatest impacts of the entire project is active boost of the competence-based learner services among the several stakeholder groups.
+This have also created the future potential for the key outcomes of the CompLeap.
+However, as the most diverse and active stakeholder selection remains in Finland, in this impact to some extent still limited to Finland.
+In Netherlands, Germany and other EU countries the impact is more sporadic, covering the active project actors and their background organisations. - The overall impact of the project is strongest in Finland, where the wide selection of stakeholders have joined the project activities or followed the project progress.
+Equally, the service prototype developed in the project is based on the Finnish data resources and education system. - The national decision-making plays a key role in the further adaptation of the CompLeap key outcomes.
+In addition, the EU level decision-making may play some role, in cases such as Europass system.
+However, in the field of education the level of EU regulation and guidance is relatively low and much is left for the national decision-makers.
+The data protection issues create a crucial framework for the possible transnational use of the project key outcomes. - The professional counselling staff plays a key role in the future embedding the project key outcomes at the level of the education providers and higher education institutions.
+Their role is essential when considering the counselling and guidance needs of the CompLeap key target groups, immigrants and NEETs. - The ethical view of the counselling services and practices should be considered, when further elaborating the framework architecture and service prototype (incl. algorithm) developed in the CompLeap project. - The challenges in the following steps of the project preparation and implementation has decreased its capacity to fully reach the goals set for it: to tightly scheduled preparation of the Grant Application; delayed funding decision by the European Commission; need to refocus the project in the beginning of the implementation period, due to the relatively general level target setting in the original Grant Application; challenges to find suitable experts for the project purposes in the course of the first implementation year.